databricks/terraform-provider-databricks/docs/resources/sql_visualization.md

 As of 2022-09, databricks sql visualization backend API does not validate the content of what is passed via `options`, couple that with `options` being outputted as string in the module, it can lead to configurations which succeed `terraform plan` but do fail at `terraform apply`.

-In some instances, incorrect definitions within `options` can [lead to broken terraform states](https://github.com/databricks/terraform-provider-databricks/issues/1615).
+In some instances, incorrect definitions within `options` can [lead to stuck terraform states](https://github.com/databricks/terraform-provider-databricks/issues/1615).
+In preparation for this operational scenario; you should be familiar with, and have sufficient access for, manual inspection and modification of your deployed [terraform state](https://www.terraform.io/language/state).

 ## Import